aishademeu/aishademeu/README.md

 # Hi there!
 I'm Aisha Demeu 👋

-I'm a curious student from Kazakhstan who’s passionate about **math**, **programming**, and **debate**.
+I'm a student from Kazakhstan who’s passionate about **math**, **programming**, and **debate**.
 I love solving problems — whether it's building something with code, preparing arguments for competitions, or exploring math puzzles.

 Right now, I'm working on improving my programming skills and building a strong academic portfolio to apply to top universities.